robertorcosta/azure-docs.pt-br/articles/azure-maps/tutorial-search-location.md

 ### <a name="service-module"></a>Módulo de serviço

-1. No manipulador de eventos `ready` do mapa, construa a URL do serviço de pesquisa adicionando o seguinte código do Javascript.
+1. No manipulador de eventos `ready` do mapa, construa a URL do serviço de pesquisa adicionando o código JavaScript a seguir.

     ```JavaScript
    // Use SubscriptionKeyCredential with a subscription key